Dehghanni/Teofl/Writing.md

 … extent to which …

 …; however(.However), one cannot play down the significance/importance of …

-It is far from straightforward to pinpoint exactly what/how/why … (It is too difficult to pinpoint the cause of )

 … may impinge on/upon …